+Organisational Registration Authority (ORA)

-Organizational Registration Authority (ORA): An organizational RA (ORA) collects and verifies organizational employees / board of directors / partners etc. /'s information that are to be entered into his or her public key certificate.
-An RA interacts with the CA and submits their organizational person's request for certificate.
-An organizational RA function under the terms and conditions laid down by CA.
+An organisational RA (ORA) collects and verifies organisational employee's information that are to be entered into his or her public key certificate.
+An RA interacts with the CA and submits their organisational person's request for certificate.
+RA is also responsible for collection and verification of organisational personal's credentials.
+CA engages organisational RA in line with organisational policy.
+RA engaged by CA archive the DSC application forms of subscribers.